Onlynfk/eshopping-store-api/README.md

 ## Further Improvements
 *  Fully functional User Authentication with User Profile
 *  Fully functional User Cart System.
 *  Some of the logic in the API views should be decomped to model methods.
 *  Billing information should be added to the Order model.
+*  full CRUD endpoints for both Order and Product model.
+*  More in depth unit testing on orders.
+*  Restrict permission to update orders to only the creator(user) and admin.
+*  Run few background tasks using celery and redis
+*  An endpoint to let store owners add products to their store directly
+* and more..

 ### API ENDPOINTS
 START_URL = https://eshop23.herokuapp.com